matt-chlorophyll/AI_Programming/VSL_Occupation/README.md

 1. **Drivers of Claims**: Key risk factors and liability exposures associated with the occupation.
 2. **Significant International Losses**: Examples of notable liability cases from around the world (excluding Australia).
 3. **Significant Australian Losses**: Examples of notable liability cases specifically from Australia.
+4. **Class Action Description**: Information about class actions in Australia related to the occupation (if available).

 ## Purpose